-To my knowledge, the differences in option returns across industries are not extensively studied in the existing literature, particularly the strong performance of writing options on pharmaceuticals, which provides an intriguing starting point for investigation in itself.2 In various analyses throughout this paper, I assess the extent to which option strategy returns are driven by the exposure to options on pharmaceuticals.
-Crucially, analyzing industry concentration in option portfolios can facilitate the comprehension of cross-sectional return effects.
-My results show that exposure to pharmaceutical options accounts for the profitability of option strategies, like firm cash holdings, which are based on characteristics typical of pharmaceutical firms.
-Moreover, controlling for an option pharmaceutical factor, which is long in options on pharmaceutical stocks and short in all other options, reduces the significance of dozens of options strategies on its own.
+The differences in option returns across industries are not extensively studied in the existing literature, particularly the strong performance of writing options on pharmaceuticals, which provides an intriguing starting point for investigation in itself.
+In various analyses throughout this paper, I assess the extent to which option strategy returns are driven by the exposure to options on pharmaceuticals.
+Crucially, analyzing industry concentration in option portfolios can facilitate the interpretation of cross-sectional return effects.
+My results suggest that exposure to pharmaceutical options enhances the profitability of option strategies, including a strategy based on firm cash holdings.
+Moreover, controlling for an option pharmaceutical factor, which is long in options on pharmaceutical stocks and short in all other options, reduces the significance of dozens of option strategies on its own.
 Adding the pharmaceutical factor to established option risk factors enhances the factor model's ability to price option strategies.

-Although option strategies exhibiting a considerable exposure to any industry are not per se problematic, it is essential to address "sector bets" in the options market, given the sheer abundance of seemingly profitable strategies.
-Sorting based on characteristics indicative of pharmaceuticals can give rise to the impression of an own factor "zoo" for option returns (see Cochrane, 2011), or at the very least exaggerate the size of it.
-Especially when jointly controlling for common option risk factors and the exposure to pharmaceutical options, the cross-section of option returns is not characterized by a zoo of abnormal returns but rather by a single pharmaceutical anomaly.
+Although option strategies exhibiting considerable exposure to any industry are not per se problematic, it is essential to address "sector bets" in the options market, given the sheer abundance of seemingly profitable long-short strategies.
+Sorting based on characteristics indicative of pharmaceutical stocks can give rise to the unjustified impression of an own factor "zoo" (see Cochrane, 2011) for option returns, or at the very least exaggerate its size.
+Especially when jointly controlling for common option risk factors and the exposure to pharmaceutical options, the cross-section of option returns is not characterized by a zoo of abnormal returns.